zacel/accounting-flutter/README.md

 # six_jars

-offline budgeting app to manage your income
+offline budgeting app to manage your income.

+this app uses navigation, a local database, form validation, and the material style library to create a simple budgeting app to help you track your money.

+The development of this app was recorded and is available for you here: https://youtu.be/QFMY5hko5vY

 ## Getting Started